yursha/howtos/shell-bash.md

 - `echo $?` - echo exit value of the last executed child process.
 - `!!` - execute the previous command
 - `!<prefix> - last command from history that matches

+The exit status of a shell command is its exit status as provided by the POSIX 1003.1 `waitpid` function, or `128+n` if the command was terminated by signal `n`.